-Student enrollment for the 2005-2006 school year has decreased significantly as compared to the 2004-2005 school year.
+Student enrollment for the 2006-2007 school year has decreased significantly as compared to the 2005-2006 school year.
 An analysis of the data revealed that internal and external factors led to the decline in enrollment.
-Recruitment efforts need to rise to target an extended student population and ultimately help increase enrollment.
+Recruitment efforts need to increase to target an expanded student population which will ultimately increase student enrollment.

-Given attention to increasing student enrollment in the Expressive Arts Program, the number of recruitment activities will increase by ten (10) percent.
+Given attention to the decrease in student enrollment in the Expressive Arts Program, the number of recruitment activities will increase by ten (10) percent during the 2006-2007 school year as compared to the 2005-2006 school year.
 Recruitment logs will be utilized to document the increase.